p2panda/handbook/website/docs/specification/core-concepts/documents-and-schema.md

 [Nodes][nodes] are responsible for persisting documents and offering them on a public API so they can be queried by clients.
 They also offer the public API for all write actions relating to documents.

-Documents can be assigned to an identity, giving them a concept of permissions, with the ability to add and remove other identities over the life of a document.
+Documents can be assigned to an identity, giving them a concept of [permissions][permissions], with the ability to add and remove other identities over the life of a document.
 [Encryption][encryption] is available via the use of `MLS` encryption.

 ## Schema